nelsonjchen/github-wiki-see-rs/README.md

 1. Get a link like https://github.com/nelsonjchen/github-wiki-test/wiki .

 2. Make a link like https://github-wiki-see.page/m/nelsonjchen/github-wiki-test/wiki and post it somewhere like a blog, Twitter, GitHub issue, bottom of your README or something.
 Somewhere where a search engine like Google can see it and crawl it!
+  * You can also add it to the sitemap at: https://github.com/nelsonjchen/github-wiki-see-rs-sitemaps .

 ## Design